NUCS-349-Fall21/NUCS-349-Fall21.github.io/index.md

 #### 10/04
 * [Elements of Statistical Learning, Sections 3.1 - 3.3](https://web.stanford.edu/~hastie/Papers/ESLII.pdf)
 * Animations of Perceptron updates on [linearly separable data](readings/linearly_separable.mp4) and [XOR data](readings/xor.mp4).
 In these animations, we highlight the current data point being considered with a circle if Perceptron successfully classifies it or an X if not.
 The decision boundary then updates after each misclassification.
+The [code for these animations is here](code_examples/perceptron_demo.py).
 * [Proof of Perceptron Convergence](readings/perc.converge-2.pdf)

 #### 10/11